Charles Harenc: Early life

 Harenc was born in 1811 at Foots Cray in Kent, the second son of Benjamin Harenc who owned Foots Cray Place, an 18th-century neo-Palladian house built in the style of the Villa Rotunda which had been purchased by Charles' grandfather, also named Benjamin, in 1772.
 The Harenc family were originally Huguenot refugees from France and Harenc's grandfather established a silk mill at Foots Cray in 1775 and served as High Sheriff of Kent in 1777.

-Harenc's father was an East India Company merchant and a keen cricketer, playing for Prince's Plain, a club which preceded the West Kent club; his mother Sophia was a member of the Berens family which was closely associated with the club.
+Harenc's father was an East India Company merchant and a keen cricketer, playing for Prince's Plain, a club which preceded the West Kent club; his mother Sophia was a member of the Berens family which was closely associated with cricket; his first cousins Richard and Henry Berens both played first-class matches for the Gentlemen of Kent.

 Charles was educated at Harrow School.
 He was a school monitor in his final year and played in the Harrow cricket team between 1826 and 1828, playing into two Eton v Harrow matches and captaining the side in his final year at school.
 From Harrow he went up to Christ Church, Oxford, matriculating in 1829 and graduating B.A. in 1833.